mehulagg/gitlab/doc/user/discussions/index.md

 ### Marking a comment or thread as resolved

-You can mark a thread as resolved by clicking the **Resolve thread** button at the bottom of the thread.
+You can mark a thread as resolved by selecting the **Resolve thread** button at the bottom of the thread.

 !["Resolve thread" button](img/resolve_thread_button_v13_3.png)